Beastslash/policies/community-rules.md

 # Beastslash Community Rules
-The Beastslash Community Rules apply to all players.
+The Beastslash Community Rules apply to everyone who use and make Beastslash's products and services.

 ## Unacceptable behaviors
 ### Cheating